ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/10 Grammars/070 Parameters/090 Pattern matching.md

 Give ?giver ?giver ?item: ?giver gave themself ?item Give ?giver ?receiver ?item: ?giver gave ?receiver ?item.
 ```
-If you don’t tag a task with `[randomly]`, then Step will always try its methods in the order they appear in the file.
-But because the first method lists
-`?giver` for both its first and second parameters, it can only run when its first two parameters are the same.
+If you don’t tag a task with `[randomly]`, then Step will always prefer methods that come earlier in the program over ones that come later.
+But because the first method lists `?giver` for both its first and second parameters, it can only run when its first two parameters are the same.
 In the Mr. Boss example, they are, and so we get:

 > Mr. Boss gave themself a nice raise.

 But in the Mary/Jill example, the parameters can’t match to that first method.
-The first method **fails**.
-So Step abandons that method and moves on to the next method, which works properly.
+So Step doesn't consider it.